Klaifer/wikitojson/readme.md

 ## WikiToJson

-Convert a wiki page to text, replicating the section hierarchy in json attributes.
+Convert a english wikipedia page to text, replicating the section hierarchy in json attributes.